ChrisMIX/Mastermind/README.md

 Updates...

 1/8/19 - The logic of the game has been created.
 From here an interface will be developed using rails.
+Initially there will be an online functionality but initially it will be just games vs computer.